Our mission: To preserve, promote, improve and strengthen public schools for both current and future generations of students.

 Wisconsin

-Has 239 charter schools, including district-run charter schools.
-287 charter schools that had enrollment have closed, including district charter schools that changed to public schools.
+Has 225 charter schools, including district-run charter schools.
+307 charter schools with enrollment have closed, including district charter schools that converted to public schools.
+The charter churn rate (closed/ever open) is 58%.

 ★★★★★